They’re the two words that can strike fear into the heart of every parent: “I’m bored!”

 The ‘less is more’ approach also has environmental benefits – plastic toys and their packaging make up a huge proportion of the refuse in our landfills.

 But perhaps the most important difference you’ll notice is that your children will become more creative, imaginative and self-contained as they learn to develop satisfying activities out of common household items.
-By getting back to the basics with play activities, you nurture an appreciation of the value of shared experiences and do your part to combat the all-pervasive habit of mindless consumption.
-And best of all, you can involve your kids in the selection process, so they feel more in control of what’s going to happen.
+By getting back to the basics with play activities, you nurture an appreciation of the value of shared experiences.
+You also do your part to combat the all-pervasive habit of mindless consumption.
+You can also involve your kids in the selection process, so they feel more in control of playtime.

 Fun doesn’t need to be expensive

-Open-ended play is all about making use of common household items for children’s activities: things like string, cardboard boxes, old sheets, masking tape, toile paper tubes, scraps of paper, etc. Such items can be recycled from around the home and used in lots of different ways to help children have fun and expand their problem-solving abilities.
+Open-ended play is all about making use of common household items for children’s activities.
+Using things like string, cardboard boxes, old sheets, masking tape, toilet paper tubes, scraps of paper, etc. These items can be recycled from around the home and used in lots of different ways to help children have fun and expand their problem-solving abilities.

 With simpler, open-ended play, the possibilities open up because the child is the one in control of what happens next…

 When kids sit on the couch with a video game, the way play develops is controlled by the game.
-With simpler, open-ended play, the possibilities open up because the child is the one in control of what happens next: their creativity guide the process, resulting in a more imaginative examination of cause and effect.
+With simpler, open-ended play, the possibilities open up because the child is the one in control of what happens next.
+Their creativity guides the process, resulting in a more imaginative examination of cause and effect.
 And what’s great about the Boredom Buster is that you can pick an activity that precisely matches your kids’ age, mood and abilities.
 Some activities require a bit of supervision on your part but others allow your children to ‘do their own thing’ with minimal hovering.

 • Many of the activities in Boredom Buster make use of common household items, which saves you money